Khushpanchal/pdf_to_excel/README.md

 # pdf_to_excel
-Simple script to extract tables in pdf and store in csv file
+pdf_to_excel.py --> Simple script to extract tables in pdf and store in csv file

-Used Tabula, an open source tool. pip install tabula-py
+                    Used Tabula, an open source tool --> pip install tabula-py

+output.csv --> Converted csv file using pdf_to_excel.py

-Table can be cleaned afterwards using excel itself or by using pandas.
+Note:- Table can be cleaned afterwards using excel itself or by using pandas.

+PPP.csv --> Manually cleaned version of output.csv using excel.